Ireland’s Aran Islands: Bleak and Beautiful

-I spent the day walking on Inishmore.
-It's one of the weather- and wave-beaten Aran Islands which, on a blustery day, seem to be gulping seawater off the west coast of Ireland.
-Locals, who know they're on the west fringe of Europe are fond of saying "The next parish over's Boston."
-A elfish, black-clad farmer, determined to make the most of a break in the clouds, invites me to help him turn his hay.
+Not long ago, I spent a day walking on Inishmore, one of the weather- and wave-beaten Aran Islands — which, on a blustery day, seem to gulp seawater off the west coast of Ireland.
+An elfish, black-clad farmer, determined to make the most of a break in the clouds, invites me to help him turn his hay.
 Drying in the breeze, it's destined to become a hearty salad for his cows.

-The Aran Islands are a 20-minute flight or two-hour ferry ride from Galway, the main town on Ireland's West coast.
+The Aran Islands are a short flight or 40-minute ferry ride from the Rossaveel ferry port near Galway, the main town on Ireland's west coast.
 Three limestone islands make up the Aran Islands: Inishmore, Inishmaan, and Inisheer.
 The "largest" is Inishmore — nine miles of land with one sleepy town, a few farming hamlets, and a weather-beaten charm.

-The landscape of all three islands is harsh: steep, rugged cliffs and windswept, rocky fields divided by stone walls.
+The windswept landscape of all three islands is harsh and stony, separated from the sea by steep, rugged cliffs.
 But there's a stark beauty about these blustery islands and the simple lives its inhabitants eke out of a few inches of topsoil and a mean sea.

 Like the rest of Ireland, Inishmore has a mysterious history.
-The island's famous Iron Age fortress, Dún Aenghus, is the most impressive of its kind in all of Europe.
+The island's famous Iron Age fortress, Dun Aengus, is the most impressive of its kind in all of Europe.
 Little is known about this 2,000-year-old Celtic fort.
 This stone fortress hangs spectacularly and precariously on the edge of a cliff 300 feet above the Atlantic.
-(There's no fence — only a sheer drop-off.)
+And there's no fence at all — only a sheer drop-off.
 For 20 centuries angry waves have battered away at its black foundation.
-While the next parish over may indeed be Boston, the crashing waves seem to declare, "This is the end of the world."
+(A minivan driver once told me that the fort was so popular with visitors that "we plan to build another 2,000-year-old ring fort next year.")
+While the next parish over may indeed be Boston, the crashing waves below seem to declare, "This is the end of the world."